TheRealOwenRees/plantID_discordbot/README.md

 - Create a new application and bot at the [Discord Developer Portal](https://discord.com/developers/applications).
 Follow this [guide](https://realpython.com/how-to-make-a-discord-bot-python/) if you are unsure.
 - Create a local .env file to store `DISCORD_TOKEN` and `PLANTNET_API_KEY`.
 Add both your bot's secret token and PlantNet API key here repectively.
 - Enable the bot permissions 'Read Messages/View Channels', 'Send Messages', 'Embed Links', 'Add Reactions'
 - Host the files on your platform of choice.
+A Docker Compose file is supplied if that is the route you wish to take.
 - Add the bot's secret token and your PlantNet API key to your platform's environment variables under the keys `DISCORD_TOKEN` and `PLANTNET_API_KEY`.

 ## Development

 Want to contribute?
-Simply clone/fork, edit and then create a pull request.
+Simply fork, edit and then create a pull request.
 Details of how to do this can be found [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

 ## Credits
 - [themanifold](https://github.com/themanifold) who cast his careful eye over the code, making sure that I wasn't making any obvious errors, and for making my todo list longer each day